South Eastern Freeway laws and penalties for heavy vehicles

 Vehicles towing other vehicles

-They do not apply where the gross combination mass (GCM) of a vehicle towing another vehicle, such as a trailer, horse float or caravan, may exceed 4.5 tonnes in total.
+They do not apply where the Gross Combination Mass (GCM) of a vehicle towing another vehicle may exceed 4.5 tonnes in total.
+For example a:

-While such vehicle combinations are not captured by the laws, please remember that drivers should always drive according to the prevailing road conditions to ensure they can descend the South Eastern Freeway safely.
+Such vehicle combinations are not captured by the laws.
+However, drivers should always drive according to the current road conditions.
+They must make sure they can descend the South Eastern Freeway safely.

 Related information